• Skip to primary navigation

 You must know your iron status.
 Too little iron and too much iron can both cause serious problems for your health, so supplementing blindly is never a good call.

 Know that vitamin A deficiency is rare in developed countries and that vitamin A toxicity is a real thing.
-Vitamin A has been long touted as a nutritional superstar, although it’s found in almost all foods but most abundantly in a whole foods diet.
-By policy, it was added to low-fat milk products in 1970’s.
-It’s also found in multivitamins, supplements, skin creams (especially anti-aging creams), sunscreen, pharmaceutical drugs (like Accutane), and increases in the body if you’re on the birth control pill.
-It's also suspected that toxicity may occur at much lower dosage levels than reported in scientific literature.[4]
+Vitamin A has been long touted as a nutritional superstar, although it's found in almost all foods but most abundantly in a whole foods diet.
+By policy, it was added to low-fat milk products in 1970's.
+It's also found in multivitamins, supplements, skin creams (especially anti-aging creams), sunscreen, pharmaceutical drugs (like Accutane), and increases in the body if you're on the birth control pill.
+Research suggests toxicity may occur at lower levels than most official guidelines state - especially if you're unknowingly stacking multiple sources.[4]

 If you suspect you've taken too much vitamin A from supplemental sources or what I call supplement stacking (ie. taking multiple supplements that make you double up on certain nutrients), there are a few things you can do right away.
 First, take a look at all your multivitamins, other supplements, lotions, prescription drug history, and beauty products to assess your intake.
 If there is excess, consider eliminating it.